erockdotdev/existence_is_pain/README.md

 # Tech used

-To make this game is used HTML5, CSS3, javaScript and jQuery.
+To make this game I used HTML5, CSS3, javaScript and jQuery.

-In HTML i set up divs to be styled for the gameboard, including the timer, scorekeeper and buttons to transverse the menus.
+In HTML I set up divs to be styled for the gameboard, including the timer, scorekeeper and buttons to transverse the menus.

 I used javaScript to:
 	- append div elements as the clickable Meeseeks.